rodrigogiraoserrao/Brainetry/README.md

 ./brainetry.py btry/hello_world.btry
 ```

+## Learn more

+If you want to find out more about **brainetry**, head over to this repo's [wiki]!
+You can learn to code in **brainetry**, you will see some example programs or maybe check an alternative Python implementation of the interpreter.

 ## Contributors

 So far, the only contributor to this project has been [RojerGS] but contributions are much welcome.
 Feel free to [open an issue] or [make a PR] if you have anything to discuss/add!